tuupola/base62/README.md

 ## Why yet another Base62 encoder?

 Because all encoders I found were encoders for integer numbers.
-I needed to be able to encode abritrary data.
+I needed to be able to encode arbitrary data.
 This is usefull for example when generating [random tokens for database identifiers](https://paragonie.com/blog/2015/09/comprehensive-guide-url-parameter-encryption-in-php).

 ``` php
 $uid = Base62::encode(random_bytes(9));